holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 1. Set-up your `CNAME` or what ever type of `DNS` record you are using
 2. Now remember, keeping any machine on (not just the internet, but any) a network requires constant consideration and effort in keeping the system as secure as possible.
 3. [Work through](https://www.debian.org/doc/manuals/securing-debian-howto/ch-automatic-harden.en.html#s6.1) using the likes of [harden](https://packages.debian.org/wheezy/harden) and [Lynis](https://cisofy.com/lynis/) for your server and [harden-surveillance](https://packages.debian.org/wheezy/harden-surveillance) for monitoring your network.
-4. Consider combining “Port Scan Attack Detector” ([psad](https://packages.debian.org/stretch/psad)) with [fwsnort](https://packages.debian.org/stretch/fwsnort) and Snort.
+4. Consider combining â€œPort Scan Attack Detectorâ€ ([psad](https://packages.debian.org/stretch/psad)) with [fwsnort](https://packages.debian.org/stretch/fwsnort) and Snort.
 5. Hack your own server and find the holes before someone else does.
-If you are not already familiar with the tricks of how systems on the internet get attacked, read up on the “[Attacks and Threats](http://www.tldp.org/HOWTO/Security-Quickstart-HOWTO/appendix.html#THREATS)”, Run [OpenVAS](https://blog.binarymist.net/2014/03/29/up-and-running-with-kali-linux-and-friends/#vulnerability-scanners), Run [Web Vulnerability Scanners](https://blog.binarymist.net/2014/03/29/up-and-running-with-kali-linux-and-friends/#web-vulnerability-scanners)
+If you are not already familiar with the tricks of how systems on the internet get attacked, read up on the â€œ[Attacks and Threats](http://www.tldp.org/HOWTO/Security-Quickstart-HOWTO/appendix.html#THREATS)â€, Run [OpenVAS](https://blog.binarymist.net/2014/03/29/up-and-running-with-kali-linux-and-friends/#vulnerability-scanners), Run [Web Vulnerability Scanners](https://blog.binarymist.net/2014/03/29/up-and-running-with-kali-linux-and-friends/#web-vulnerability-scanners)

 ## 4. SSM Risks that Solution Causes {#vps-risks-that-solution-causes}
 > Are there any?
 If so what are they?